Republic of Sudan (1956–1969): Politics of independence

-Abboud military government (1958–64)
+Abboud military government (1958–1964)

 The coup removed political decision making from civilian control.
 Abboud created the Supreme Council of the Armed Forces to rule Sudan.
 This body contained officers affiliated with the Ansar and the Khatmiyyah.
 Abboud belonged to the Khatmiyyah, whereas Abd al Wahab was a member of the Ansar.
 Until Abd al Wahab's removal in March 1959, the Ansar were the stronger of the two groups in the government.

 The regime benefited during its first year in office from the successful marketing of the cotton crop.
 Abboud also profited from the settlement of the Nile waters dispute with Egypt and the improvement of relations between the two countries.
 Under the military regime, the influence of the Ansar and the Khatmiyyah lessened.
-The strongest religious leader, Abd ar Rahman al Mahdi, died in early 1959.
+The strongest religious leader, Abd al-Rahman al-Mahdi, died in early 1959.
 His son and successor, the elder Sadiq al Mahdi, failed to enjoy the respect accorded his father.
-When Sadiq died two years later, Ansar religious and political leadership divided between his brother, Imam Al Hadi al Mahdi, and his son, the younger Sadiq al Mahdi.
+When Sadiq died two years later, Ansar religious and political leadership divided between his brother, Imam Al-Hadi al-Mahdi, and his son, the younger Sadiq al-Mahdi.

 Despite the Abboud regime's early successes, opposition elements remained powerful.
-In 1959 dissident military officers made three attempts to displace Abboud with a "popular government."
+In 1959, dissident military officers made three attempts to displace Abboud with a "popular government."
 Although the courts sentenced the leaders of these attempted coups to life imprisonment, discontent in the military continued to hamper the government's performance.
 In particular, the Sudanese Communist Party (SCP) gained a reputation as an effective anti-government organization.
 To compound its problems, the Abboud regime lacked dynamism and the ability to stabilize the country.
 Its failure to place capable civilian advisers in positions of authority, or to launch a credible economic and social development program, and gain the army's support, created an atmosphere that encouraged political turbulence.

 Abboud's Southern Policy proved to be his undoing.
 The government suppressed expressions of religious and cultural differences that bolstered attempts to Arabize society.
 In February 1964, for example, Abboud ordered the mass expulsion of foreign missionaries from the south.
 He then closed parliament to cut off outlets for southern complaints.
-In 1963, Southern leaders had renewed the armed struggle against the Sudanese government that had continued sporadically since 1955.
+In 1963, southern leaders had renewed the armed struggle against the Sudanese government that had continued sporadically since 1955.
 The rebellion was spearheaded from 1963 by guerrilla forces known as the Anyanya (the name of a poisonous concoction).